Hardan al-Tikriti

+Hardan Abdul Ghaffar al-Tikriti (حردان عبدالغفار التكريتي; 1925 – 30 March 1971) was an Iraqi military officer and politician.
+A senior commander in the Iraqi Air Force, he was a high-ranking official in the Ba'ath Party and Ba'athist government during the late 1960s.
+He also served as Iraq's minister of defence from 1968 to 1970 and as vice president–serving alongside Saddam Hussein–in 1970.
+Al-Tikriti was assassinated in 1970, in Kuwait, on the orders of Saddam Hussein.

 Early life

 Hardan was born in 1925 in Tikrit.
 His father was a police officer, a Sunni Arab and a member of the tribe of Al-Shiyasha.

-Air Force and Baath Party
+Military and political career

 As an officer in the Iraqi Air Force, he was educated at the flight academy in Baghdad and was commissioned as a Flying Officer in 1946.
-In 1961, Hardan joined the Baath Party and he played a key role in both the 1963 and 1968 revolutions in Iraq.
+In 1961, Hardan joined the Baath Party and played a key role in both the 1963 and 1968 revolutions in Iraq.

 By the start of 1963, Hardan was the commander of the Iraqi Air Force base near Mosul.
 On 8 March 1963, with the Baath Party fighting to gain control of Syria, Hardan ordered an air attack on the part of the Syrian air base at Aleppo that was in the hands of supporters of the old government.
 However, whilst the strike aircraft were en route, the Syrian Baathists took the air base and the attack was cancelled.

 During the period in 1963 when the Baathists were in power in Iraq, Hardan was appointed as commander of the entire Iraqi Air Force.
 However, when the President Abdul Salam Arif withdrew his support from the Baath Party in late 1963, Hardan followed suit.
 Hardan then relinquished his command and was appointed Defence Minister in which capacity he served from November 1963 until March 1964.